gabesullice/juissy/README.md

-d'Client
+Juissy
 ====

-d'Client is a minimal experimental JSON API client for Drupal.
+Juissy is a minimal experimental JSON API client for Drupal.

 ### Features:
 - Zero-configuration